Petful

 Again, like human families, kangaroos can exist harmoniously or aggressively.

-Laid-back roos will engage in patting or stroking each other’s noses or faces, mutual grooming and stroking a female’s pouch.
+Laid-back roos will engage in patting or stroking each other's noses or faces, mutual groomingand stroking a female's pouch.
 Many younger kangaroos will also play-fight, much like young kittens or puppies who engage in wrestling matches.

-National Geographic’s video demonstrates just how hardcore these animals are when they battle.
+When kangaroos really fight about things like mating rights, it can be dangerous and deadly.
+National Geographic's videodemonstrates just how hardcore these animals are when they battle.
 Their real weapons are their extremely strong legs and feet, capable of disemboweling or even killing their opponent.

 Kangaroo Kids